This is our old website. Please visit our new website at CalleganLab.org .

 Components of the Bacillus cell wall incite intraocular inflammation in sterile endophthalmitis models, but do not affect retinal function.
 Individual bacterial cell wall-associated constituents (i.e. peptidoglycan, teichoic acid, capsules, S-layer) are being analyzed as inducers of acute intraocular inflammation.
 Bacterial component recognition by retinal cells is being analyzed using toll-like receptor knockout mice.

 The role of Bacillus proteases in endophthalmitis has not been determined.
-Bacillus strains that lack the immune inhibitor metalloprotease InhA1is more virulent than its wild type parental strain.
+Bacillus strains that lack the immune inhibitor metalloprotease InhA1 are more virulent than wild type parental strains.
 Further studies are underway to determine why the absence of these proteases enhances virulence.

 ENDOGENOUS BACTERIAL ENDOPHTHALMITIS

 Endogenous endophthalmitis (EE) results from metastatic spread of bacteria into the eye from a distant site of infection.
 Those afflicted by EE tend to be immunocompromised individuals, including elderly diabetics.
 EE is particularly devastating because it has the capacity to blind bilaterally.
 We are developing experimental models of EE caused by both Gram-negative and Gram-positive bacteria that will be used to analyze the mechanisms of bacterial migration across the blood ocular barrier and therapies designed to block these events.